jroh01/WickedProblems/project2.md

 ![](SerbiaP2pt1density.png)

-The image below is a combined plot that shows both the histogram of the population of the 2nd administrative subdivisions of Serbia and the line plot of the population density of the 2nd administrative subdivisions of Serbia.
+The image below is a combined plot that shows both the histogram of the population of the 2nd administrative subdivisions of Serbia and the line plot of the population density.

 ![](SerbiaP2pt1combined.png)